 “It was nice.
 We visited a small winery for the first time, and took their wine tour.”

-MAG GRIMACED.
-In the past, she’d spoken with her parents about different breweries and wineries she and Drew visited; remarking on the variety of concoctions they drank during each excursion.
-She prided herself on interpreting descriptions of varietal qualities from resident-expert sommeliers.
-But after providing additional information over the course of several calls, her mom inquired about the number of alcoholic drinks Mag and Drew consumed during each tour.
-And more importantly, how many glasses of wine Mag drank each night.
-Her inquisition forced Mag to internally admit… I drink three or four glasses a day.
+IN THE PAST, SHE’D TOLD HER PARENTS about different breweries and wineries Mag and Drew visited.
+Remarking upon the variety of concoctions they drank during each excursion.
+Priding herself on interpreting descriptions of varietal qualities from residential sommeliers.
+After providing additional information over the course of several conversations, Mag’s mom inquired about the number of alcoholic drinks they consumed during each tour.
+More importantly, how many glasses of wine Mag drank each night.
+The inquisition forced Mag to admit internally… I drink three or four glasses a day.
 Is that too much?
-At the time she had no desire to find out and fibbed by telling her mother she only consumed one-a-day.
+Having no desire to find out, she fibbed.
+Telling her mother she only consumed one glass-a-day.

 “We only bought a little.
 It costs too much to buy a lot.”

-“Darn right it does.” said her father.
+“Darn right it does,” said her father.
 “That’s why I only drink beer.
-Hell if ah’m gonna pay a buncha hairy-toe strangers to stomp on grapes with their dirty feet, so I can consume the excrement produced.”
+Hell if ah’m ‘onna pay a buncha hairy-toe strangers to stomp on grapes with their dirty feet, so I can consume the excrement produced.”

 “Yeah, it’s disgusting, but it’s also funny, isn’t it?
 Come on!?”
 He laughed and Mag chuckled with him.
-But her mom remained resolute.
-“Well, it’s good you didn’t buy too much.
+But Mom’s resolution remained, “Well, it’s good you didn’t buy too much.
 You don’t wanna be like my brother Lewis.”

-Mag reflected… how could I possibly forget about Uncle Lewis and his lucrative career in agricultural sales?
-He earned a high-six-figure salary, then threw it away because he couldn’t stop drinking.
+How could I possibly forget Uncle Lewis and his lucrative career in agricultural sales?
+He earned a high, six-figure salary, then threw it away because he couldn’t stop drinking.
 Uncle Lewis drank in anticipation of acquiring a sales deal, then drank in celebration after closing one.
-He guzzled in regret after missing one he felt he should’ve closed.
-He was the outback sheep of the family, overindulging at holiday gatherings and escorting anyone who’ll listen down his one-sided version of memory lane.
+He even guzzled in regret after missing one he felt he should’ve closed.
+The outback sheep of the family.
+He overindulges at holiday gatherings.
+Escorting anyone who’ll listen down his one-sided version of memory lane.

 No!… Mag thought… how can you think I’m like him?
-But she understood her mom’s concern, and dare not belittle it.
+Understanding her mom’s concern, she dared not belittle it.
 “Don’t worry Mom; I have no desire to be like Uncle Lewis.
 I could never be as committed to drinking as he is.
 I seriously lack his.
-Uhm…” Her eyes gazed up.
+Uhm…” Eyes gazing up.
 “What’s the right word?
 His conviction?”

-“That’s ripper.” said her father.
+“That’s ripper,” said her father.
 “I think we all lack his conviction.
-Since it’s safe to assume, Lewis is overly committed.”
-Mag recognized a brief opportunity to change the subject.
+Since it’s safe to say, Lewis is overly committed.”
+Recognizing a brief opportunity to change the subject.
 “You guys went to the doctor last week, right?
 Did you get results yet?”

 “Why yes, we did!”
-Her mom’s voice soaked in smugness.
-“You know… in spite of all the special meals I make for your father every day, and the late night walks we take each night.
+Mom’s voice soaked in smugness.
+“You know… in spite of all the special meals I make for your father every day, and the late night walks we take each evening.
 His blood pressure is still high.”

 “I’m positive he’s hiding snacks in the house and sneakin ‘em when I’m not about, but he claims I’m off my rocker.
 I can’t be everywhere to watch him Magenta.
 I’ve no idea what he’s up too.”

 “That’s not funny Dad!
 This is serious.
-I read an article online last week.
-It said a large percentage of retiring adults struggled with health-conscious changes made late in life.
-Those who persevered and committed to the act of change, drastically improved their health.
-But the others had horrible results.
-They used every excuse in the book, and continued damaging their lives.
-They had super high percentages of life-threatening conditions like diabetes, heart disease, and obesity.
+I read an article last week.
+It said a large percentage of retiring adults struggle with health-conscious changes made late in life.
+The one’s who persevere and commit to change, drastically improve their health.
+The others had horrible results.
+Using every excuse in the book, they continued damaging their lives.
+Had super high percentages of life-threatening conditions.
+Like diabetes, heart disease, and obesity.
 High blood pressure can lead to any one of those conditions.”

-It was a grim message, one her dad took on the chin.
-He responded in stride.
-“I’m an old wallaby.
+Taking it on the chin, her father responded in stride, “I’m an old wallaby.
 Ya can’t teach me new tricks.
 But seriously, ah’m given er’ a go.”